ipepe/blog.ipepe.pl/_posts/2021/04-april/2021-04-06-javascript-cloud-crawler.md

 ---
-title: Building a Powerful Crawler using Javascrit in the Cloud
+title: "Building a Powerful Crawler using Javascrit in the Cloud"
-categories: programming, web scraping
+categories: ["programming", "webscraping"]
+---

 Introduction:
 Web crawling and data extraction from websites are essential tasks in today's data-driven world.
 JavaScript cloud crawlers offer a convenient and scalable solution for efficiently collecting and processing data from the web.
 In this blog post, we will explore an example of a JavaScript cloud crawler using the popular GSM Arena website.